laninsky/UCE_divergence_times/README.md

 ```

 Once you have done this, your sequences are now in *.fasta format, so make sure you change the first line in your UCE_divergence.settings file to reflect this before attempting to run the UCE_divergence_times pipeline.

+#Programs that UCE_divergence_times depends on
+You should cite any of these awesome programs that you use (depending on the options you specify in your UCE_divergence.settings file)

+R: R Core Team.
+2015.
+R: A language and environment for statistical computing.
+URL http://www.R-project.org/.
+R Foundation for Statistical Computing, Vienna, Austria. https://www.r-project.org/

+PAUP: Swofford, David L. "{PAUP*.
+Phylogenetic analysis using parsimony (* and other methods).
+Version 4.}."
+(2003). http://people.sc.fsu.edu/~dswofford/paup_test/

+Fastphylo: Khan, Mehmood A., Isaac Elias, Erik Sjölund, Kristina Nylander, Roman V. Guimera, Richard Schobesberger, Peter Schmitzberger, Jens Lagergren, and Lars Arvestad.
+"Fastphylo: Fast tools for phylogenetics."
+BMC bioinformatics 14, no. 1 (2013): 334. http://fastphylo.sourceforge.net/

+Seqmagick: seqmagick is written and maintained by the Matsen Group at the Fred Hutchinson Cancer Research Center. http://seqmagick.readthedocs.org/en/latest/